-Public relations work for B2B technology clients is fascinating and often complex, but its tactics are fairly straightforward.
-After all, your client’s target audience is other businesses, which narrows the way you strategize PR and communications programs.
-But even within a B2B technology PR agency or team, there are times when “B2C” thinking adds depth to the client program.
-A little consumer touch can go a long way.
+Public relations work for B2B technology brands is fascinating and often complex, but the tactics are fairly straightforward.
+After all, the audience is other businesses, which narrows the way you strategize PR and communications programs.
+But even within a B2B technology PR agency or team, there are times when “B2C” thinking adds depth to the B2B tech PR program.

-For example, Silverpop, a digital marketing technology provider, employs a range of traditional B2B tactics.
-We work together on creating and promoting its content, generating bylines, and securing speaking opportunities for its senior executives.
+For example, our client Silverpop, a digital marketing technology provider, we employ a range of traditional B2B tactics.
+We work together on creating and promoting its content, generating bylines, and securing speaking opportunities for the martech company’s senior executives.

 But this is a creative company with plenty of buzzworthy ideas and a deep reservoir of thought capital and…yes, data.
 Silverpop packaged some of that data into an infographic we offered to key media to generate publicity leveraging a high-profile event, New York Fashion Week.

-Since marketing professionals in the fashion retail category are a target audience, our outreach was targeted to outlets they’d read, like Refinery29 and business publications like the Los Angeles Times, where we were able to land some great coverage.
+Marketing professionals in the fashion retail category are one of the match solution’s target audiences.
+So we targeted outlets those interested in fashion read, like Refinery29, as well as business publications read by marketers, like the Los Angeles Times, where we were able to land some great coverage.
 The message focused on the client’s smart use of relevant data for marketers, in a fun and stylish package.

 Make it visual.
 Infographics are still an appealing way to package data, but there are other ways to make content visual.
 If you don’t have deep enough material for an infographic, consider an infogram, or simple image to illustrate a data point.

 On the other hand, if you have a decent amount of data, LinkedIn’s SlideShare is very useful for sharing business presentations and videos.
 One of the biggest advantages to this platform is the community around it, which allows for conversation among like-minded professionals.